Semantic Density

 How It Relates to DecodeIQ

-DecodeIQ's MNSU pipeline calculates semantic density during the Semantic Processing stage.
-The platform extracts entities, maps their relationships, and computes a normalized density score.
+DecodeIQ's MNSU-Lite pipeline calculates semantic density during the Semantic Processing stage.
+The platform extracts entities using spaCy NER, maps their co-occurrence relationships, and computes a normalized density percentage.
 This metric feeds into the overall DecodeScore, helping content creators understand their AI retrievability potential.

 Key Differentiation

-DecodeIQ targets a 0.65-0.85 semantic density range, validated through analysis of 50,000+ successfully-cited pages.
-This data-driven threshold distinguishes it from arbitrary content guidelines.
+DecodeIQ targets a 4-6% semantic density range, validated through analysis of 50,000+ successfully-cited pages.
+This data-driven threshold distinguishes it from arbitrary content guidelines that lack empirical validation.

 How Semantic Density Works